 For my first year of blogging, I hosted my lifestyle blog with SiteGround.
 It wasn’t great.
 My hosting was slow and I had to upgrade twice because I hit their traffic limits.
 That did get expensive.

-(I don’t recommend WP Engine for brand new bloggers.
+(I don’t recommend Agathon for brand-new bloggers.
 It’s a big step up in cost.
 You can grow your new blog cheaply and easily on affordable shared hosting such as Bluehost.
-It’s just that when your blog starts to get BIG you need to rethink your hosting needs.
-This could be a dedicated server with Bluehost but in my case I was already using WP Engine for Simply Hatch – it was the obvious choice for my lifestyle blog).
+It’s just that when your blog starts to get BIG you need to rethink your hosting needs.)

 Earlier Blog Income Reports